Ben Dean

 - Met with end users to design systems that fit their business needs.

-- Conducted testing and troubleshooting of applications to make them stable for use in a production environment.
+- Conducted testing and troubleshooting of applications to make them stable for use in a production

 Skills

 I am familiar with many programming languages and technologies.
-Some of these are listed earlier in the work experience section, but I’ll highlight some of the more recent skills here.
+Some of these are listed earlier in

 Programming languages